ulik14/Test/README.md

 Test
 ====

-Well, the names says it, doesn't it
+Well, the name says it, doesn't it